 Quiet Areas and Prayer Rooms

 Relax for free in one of the quiet areas.
 They have reclining chairs, but the announcements can be a bit annoying.
-That said, gender are separated, which is another downside for traveling couples.

 The Qatar airport also offers praying rooms to all religious guests.